Florida Medicaid Planning Attorney - Orlando & Winter Park

 Whether you are planning to pay for long-term care, experiencing an unexpected health crisis, or are already in a nursing home, the Flammia Elder Law Firm can help you protect your assets.
 Because everyone’s situation is unique, Medicaid Planning strategies are never “one size fits all.”
 You may be married, single, or a military veteran.
 You may or may not own your home.
 You may have very little savings and income, or you may have moderate to high wealth.

-Whatever your situation, the Flammia Elder Law Firm will help you craft a plan to provide for your family’s future by providing you with personalized, in-depth guidance about all facets of long-term care.
-We will be by your side every step of the way, assisting in planning, crafting, and submitting the application to increase your chances of receiving benefits.
+Whatever your situation, the dedicated Winter Park Medicaid lawyers at Flammia Elder Law Firm will help you craft a plan to provide for your family’s future by providing you with personalized, in-depth guidance about all facets of long-term care.
+We will also assist in planning, crafting, and submitting the application to increase your chances of receiving benefits.

 Crisis planning is what happens when decisions need to be made quickly.
 Maybe you did not believe that you or your loved one would ever really need long-term care.
 Maybe you kept intending to start planning for it but never got around to it.
 Maybe you were not aware of how expensive long-term care is.

-A huge number of seniors are forced to enter into long-term care without engaging in Medicaid planning.
+A huge number of seniors are forced to enter long-term care without engaging in Medicaid planning.
 And when they do, they quickly discover that their families’ resources cannot handle the financial burden of paying out-of-pocket for assisted living or a nursing home.
-To get the help they need, they will have to divest themselves of most of their assets.
+To get the help they need, they often must divest themselves of most of their assets.

-While this situation is far from ideal, even seniors already admitted into a nursing home can preserve some of their assets – with proper guidance from a qualified Medicaid planning attorney.
-Kathleen Flammia has helped many clients in these types of “crisis situations” to come up with a plan that preserves as many assets as possible.
+While this situation is far from ideal, even seniors already admitted into a nursing home can preserve some of their assets—with proper guidance from a Medicaid planning attorney.
+Kathleen Flammia has helped many clients in these types of “crisis situations” devise a plan that preserves as many assets as possible.

 Yes!
-Whether you are planning in advance or your loved one has an immediate need for nursing home care, the Flammia Elder Law Firm can help.
+Whether you are planning in advance, your loved one has an immediate need for nursing home care, or you are already in a nursing home, our experienced Orlando Medicaid planning lawyers can help.
 We will work with you to create a plan that protects you, your family, and your assets.
 We will help you to navigate the complicated world of Medicaid Planning, making sure you understand your options and that you are comfortable with the plan you ultimately create.

 What Our Clients Say